🚨 Scam Guide · 2026

 📍 Tapovan, Laxman Jhula area

-You sign up for a 200-hour Yoga Teacher Training at an ashram advertising $500 for 28 days.
+You sign up for a 200-hour Yoga Teacher Training at an ashram in Tapovan or near Laxman Jhula advertising the course at $500 for 28 days.
+The price is roughly half what other Rishikesh ashrams quote, the website looks polished, and the WhatsApp confirmation comes within minutes.
+You book.

 Red Flags